mithi/deep-blueberry/src/ch0-introduction.md

 This self-learning curriculum is an introduction to deep learning methods with applications.
 It's split into five modules, designed to be completed in five weekends.
 Each module takes about 8+ hours, you might be inspired to go above and beyond the material.
-Per module, you might want to take three hours to digest the theory and test your understanding pluse five hours to tinker with the provided code.
+Per module, you might want to take three hours to digest the theory and test your understanding plus five hours to tinker with the provided code.

 ## Modules